WatCoursePlanner/frontend/README.md

 # WatCourses

-The frontend for WatCourses, a website to help University of Waterloo undergraduate students plan their degrees.
+The frontend for **WatCourses**, a website to help undergraduate students at the University of Waterloo plan their degrees.
 The website is located at [watcourses.com](https://watcourses.com/).

 ### Running locally